ResurgentNetwork/Valheim-Modpack/README.md

 ---
 ### Notes

-_To Nexus mod authors:  If you release your mod to Thunderstore & kept up to date/mirrored on Nexus I will **gladly** remove your manually added mod and add it correctly as a [dependency](https://valheim.thunderstore.io/package/create/docs/) to this modpack.
+_To Nexus mod authors:  If you release your mod to Thunderstore & kept up to date on Thunderstore I will **gladly** remove your manually added mod and add it correctly as a [dependency](https://valheim.thunderstore.io/package/create/docs/) to this modpack.
 The people running the server that **this** modpack needs uses Linux natively, [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/) is the only mod manager able to be ran native on Linux.
 Considering that Valheim is a cross platform game, and the main developer at Iron Gate develops native on Linux please consider releasing your mods onto Thunderstore._

 ----
 ### Changelog